Colorectal cancer risk factors

 Familial adenomatous polyposis (FAP): FAP is caused by changes (mutations) in the APC gene that a person inherits from his or her parents.
 About 1% of all colorectal cancers are due to FAP.

-People with FAP typically develop hundreds or thousands of polyps in their colon and rectum, usually in their teens or early adulthood.
+In the most common type of FAP, hundreds or thousands of polyps develop in a person’s colon and rectum, usually in their teens or early adulthood.
 Cancer usually develops in 1 or more of these polyps as early as age 20.
 By age 40, almost all people with this disorder will have developed colon cancer if the colon isn’t removed first to prevent it.
+People with FAP are also at increased risk for cancers of the stomach, small intestines, and some other organs.

-Gardner syndrome is a type of FAP that also has benign (non-cancerous) tumors of the skin, soft connective tissue, and bones.
+Gardner syndrome is a type of FAP that also has non-cancerous tumors of the skin, soft tissue, and bones.

-The cancers in this syndrome also develop when people are relatively young, although not as young as in FAP.
-People with HNPCC may also have polyps, but they only have a few, not hundreds as in FAP.
-The lifetime risk of colorectal cancer in people with this condition may be as high as 80%.
+People with this syndrome develop cancers when they are relatively young, although not as young as in FAP.
+People with Lynch syndrome may have polyps, but they tend to only have a few, not hundreds as in FAP.
+The lifetime risk of colorectal cancer in people with this condition may be as high as 80%, although this depends on which gene is affected.

 Women with this condition also have a very high risk of developing cancer of the endometrium (lining of the uterus).
-Other cancers linked with HNPCC include cancer of the ovary, stomach, small bowel, pancreas, kidney, brain, ureters (tubes that carry urine from the kidneys to the bladder), and bile duct.
+Other cancers linked with Lynch syndrome include cancer of the ovary, stomach, small intestine, pancreas, kidney, brain, ureters (tubes that carry urine from the kidneys to the bladder), and bile duct.

-Turcot syndrome: This is a rare inherited condition in which people are at increased risk of adenomatous polyps and colorectal cancer, as well as brain tumors.
+Turcot syndrome: This is a rare inherited condition in which people have a higher risk of adenomatous polyps and colorectal cancer, as well as brain tumors.
 There are actually 2 types of Turcot syndrome:

-- One can be caused by gene changes similar to those seen in FAP, in which cases the brain tumors are medulloblastomas.
+- One is caused by gene changes similar to those seen in FAP, in which cases the brain tumors are medulloblastomas.

-- The other can also be caused by gene changes similar to those seen in HNPCC, in which cases the brain tumors are glioblastomas.
+- The other is caused by gene changes similar to those seen in Lynch syndrome, in which cases the brain tumors are glioblastomas.

-Peutz-Jeghers syndrome: People with this rare inherited condition tend to have freckles around the mouth (and sometimes on the hands and feet) and a special type of polyp in their digestive tracts (called hamartomas).
-They are at greatly increased risk for colorectal cancer, as well as several other cancers, which usually appear at a younger than normal age.
-This syndrome is caused by mutations in the gene STK1.
+Peutz-Jeghers syndrome: People with this rare inherited condition tend to have freckles around the mouth (and sometimes on the hands and feet) and a special type of polyp in their digestive tracts (called hamartoma).
+These people are at greatly increased risk for colorectal cancer, as well as several other cancers, which usually appear at a younger than normal age.
+This syndrome is caused by mutations in the STK1 gene.

 MUTYH-associated polyposis: People with this syndrome develop colon polyps which will become cancerous if the colon is not removed.
-They also have an increased risk of cancers of the small intestine, skin, ovary, and bladder.
-This syndrome is caused by mutations in the gene MUTYH.
+These people also have an increased risk of cancers of the small intestine, skin, ovary, and bladder.
+This syndrome is caused by mutations in the MUTYH gene.

 African Americans have the highest colorectal cancer incidence and mortality rates of all racial groups in the United States.
 The reasons for this are not yet understood.

-People with type 2 (usually non-insulin dependent) diabetes have an increased risk of developing colorectal cancer.
-Both type 2 diabetes and colorectal cancer share some of the same risk factors (such as excess weight).
+People with type 2 (usually non-insulin dependent) diabetes have an increased risk of colorectal cancer.
+Both type 2 diabetes and colorectal cancer share some of the same risk factors (such as being overweight or obese).
 But even after taking these factors into account, people with type 2 diabetes still have an increased risk.
 They also tend to have a less favorable prognosis (outlook) after diagnosis.

-Factors with uncertain, controversial, or unproven effects on colorectal cancer
+Factors with unclear effects on colorectal cancer risk

 Night shift work